badgerious/puppet-wmi_obj/README.md

 Compatibility
 --------------

-This module requires ruby 1.9+.
-It has been tested on 3.2.x and 3.4.x puppet master/agents.
+This module has been tested on 3.2.x and 3.4.x puppet master/agents.